HypnosC/SOI/README.md

 # SOI

 ## I am a beacon of knowledge blazing out across a black sea of ignorance.

-Ignorance Chronicles and related personal projects.

 ## Projects

-- [chronicles](./chronicles) — Chronicles of SOI: timeline + China map (time-space linked)
+- [chronicles](./chronicles) — **Chronicles of SOI**, a spacetime notebook for history.

-子项目：chronicles（无知编年 · 时空笔记）
+### Chronicles of SOI

+Pin events on a timeline and on a map—select one, and the other follows.
+From dynasty to place on the map: remember *when* and *where* together.